Before signing up for a new mobile deal, read our review of Plusnet to see how it scored in our exclusive mobile network satisfaction survey.

 Plusnet is best known as a broadband provider but also offers Sim-only phone deals that you can use with your own mobile (it doesn't sell handsets).
 All its packages are available on either 12-month or 30-day contracts, making it easy to change your allowance should you need to.

 You don't need to have a broadband deal with Plusnet to take out one of its mobile packages, but broadband customers tend to receive special offers such as extra data.

-The network doesn't offer many incentives (beyond extra data for broadband customers), although it does let phone customers cap their monthly spending to prevent them running up huge bills.
+The network doesn't offer many incentives (beyond 2GB extra data for broadband customers), although it does let phone customers cap their monthly spending to prevent them from running up huge bills.